mgifford/drupal-security/src/drupal.rst

 `HTTP Strict Transport Security`_
   To be used together with Secure Login, to prevent SSL strip attacks.
   Alternatively, directly `enforce it through web-server settings`_.

+`reCAPTCHA`
+  Leverages Googles reCAPTCHA web service to improve the CAPTCHA system and protect email addresses.

 `Restrict IP`_
   Restrict access to an administrator defined set of IP addresses.